 - 1. A scientific presentation is not simply a paper in presentation style.
 Do not overload your slides with text but better use simple statements, keywords, and (most importantly) give a lot of examples to illustrate ideas.
 Use large fonts and split slides into multiple slides if needed. - 2.
 Try to be as informal as possible and focus on conveying the central ideas of the topic to the audience.
 Sometimes it is necessary to add mathematical definitions and notation in order to explain some needed technicalities, but you should be careful with that. - 3.
 For each slide you should allocate about 3-5 minutes.
-If you are faster then the audience will not have enough time to understand the topic of the slide.
-If you are slower then you might bore the audience with your too detailed explanations. - 4.
+If you are faster than the audience will not have enough time to understand the topic of the slide.
+If you are slower than you might bore the audience with your too detailed explanations. - 4.
 Practice your talk at least twice and adjust the content depending on your time limitations.
 If you have been allocated a 30 minutes talk but are still not finished at 40 minutes, you only show that you have not prepared yourself adequately and will fail the seminar. - 5.
 Speak loud and clear. - 6.
 Do not read the slides aloud and do not read your notes aloud.
 Your eyes should be at the audience most of the time. - 7.
 Do not stand between your audience and the projection screen. - 8.
 At the beginning of your talk you should make clear whether you accept interposed questions or not.
 If someone asks a question anyway, be polite and answer it as briefly as possible. - 9.
 When you use LATEX beamer for your presentation and want to hide some parts of a slide do not blur them but hide them completely.
 Your audience will always try to read want to want to hide from them, this is an unavoidable human reaction.
-Unfortunately, the blurring is the default setting for many templates in beamer but you can disable this by adding the command \setbeamercovered{transparent=0} to the preamble.
+Unfortunately, the blurring is the default setting for many templates in beamer but you can disable this by adding the command \setbeamercovered{transparent=0} to the preamble. - 10.
+Do not copy+paste images of formulas, tables, or other text elements that can be written by yourself (especially if they are in a different language).